AndriiPasternak31/VinoVoyant/README.md

 An AI-powered Streamlit app that predicts a wine's country of origin based on its description!

+## Try It Out!

+Visit the live app: [VinoVoyant on Streamlit](https://vinovoyant.streamlit.app)

+All features, including OpenAI-powered predictions, are available in the deployed version!

 ## Features

 - Traditional ML prediction using TF-IDF and Logistic Regression